pkarsy/rfboot/CC1101/README.md

 Must be installed in the arduino library folder

 Note:
 This library, converted to pure C, is also used by the bootloader.
+See the /rfboot/cc1101 folder